Top 10: Romantic Comedies

 Richard Linklater makes a film about two strangers who impulsively decide to roam the streets of Vienna such a sweetly compelling joy, rife with enchanted meandering poetry.
 Ethan Hawke and Julie Delpy each give one of the greatest performances of their careers, bringing Jesse and Celine into relatable, fully dimensional characters with such natural ease that it’s nearly impossible to resist their charm.
 Coupled with wonderful direction that never calls attention to itself, allowing the viewer to slip deeper and deeper into the story and its characters, the film and its characters feel exhilaratingly palpable.

 Here’s a few other films that just missed the cut:

 Forgetting Sarah Marshall

 And without further delay, our favorite romantic comedy is…

 1: City Lights

 City Lights is one of the first films that Charlie Chaplin directed, and its one of the most touching romantic comedies we’ve ever had the pleasure of laying eyes on.
-All of Chaplin’s endeavor exude a certain amount of heart and humanitarianism, but City Lights is the cream of the crop.
-After 88 years, Chaplin’s masterpiece, a blend of slapstick and sentiment, is still thoroughly hysterical and deeply affecting.
-The gags are still feel fresh and fun, the music (composed by Chaplin himself) flawlessly translate the characters' emotions through its melodies, and the final scene is one of the most touching in cinema history.
+Every Chaplin film exudes a certain amount of heart and humanitarianism, but City Lights is overflowing with warm, fuzzy sentimentality.
+After 88 years, Chaplin’s a blend of slapstick and sentiment is still thoroughly hysterical and deeply affecting.
+The gags are still feel fresh and fun, the music (composed by Chaplin himself) flawlessly translates the characters' emotions through its melodies, and the final scene is one of the most touching in cinema history.
 All in all, it’s a delightful romance whose magical qualities still have us under its spell.

 Did we leave any of your favorite off our list?
 We want to know.
 Share your thoughts and feelings in the comments section below, and as always, remember to viddy well!